Oakland County Probation Violation Attorney

 Probation Violations in Oakland County

 A person is accused of violation of probation when they fail to do something the Court has ordered them to do or when they do something the Court has ordered them not to do.
 Probation violations can range from failing to pay fines to a new criminal arrest.
-Often, an allegation of probation violation occurs when someone complies with a condition of probation but not precisely how the court ordered.
+Often, an allegation of probation violation occurs when someone complies with a condition of probation but not precisely how the judge ordered.

 When the Court is made aware of the potential violation, it will generally schedule an arraignment on the violation allegations.
 In Oakland County, judges frequently revoke a bond or set a high bond at the arraignment forcing the defendant to sit in jail and await a hearing date.
 Having an expert criminal law attorney with you at the VOP arraignment is vital to protect you and argue for a low or personal bond.
 An adequately prepared, persuasive, and highly effective argument can convince a judge to permit the defendant to remain on bail pending the hearing date.